MrE-fpv/Pocket-Hertz-Hunter/README.md

 ### Components

-The components list are easy to attach to the PCB, the screen is 8 through holes, the ESP32 and RX5808 have nice large pads to affix them.
+The components are easy to attach to the PCB, the screen is 8 through holes, the ESP32 and RX5808 have nice large pads to affix them.

 - 1x [ESP32-C3 Super Mini](https://www.aliexpress.com/w/wholesale-esp32-c3-super-mini.html) (<$5)
 - 1x [RX5808 with SPI mod](https://www.aliexpress.com/w/wholesale-rx5808-spi.html) (\$25 to \$50 depending on the seller)